 All About Cybersecurity Jobs in Virginia

-Cybersecurity jobs are, in spirit, not so different from any other security job: Through vigilance and professionalism, you are expected to act as a deterrent to prevent crime, and, to the extent of your jurisdiction, you will be there to address it when it happens.
+Cybersecurity jobs are not so different from any other security job: through vigilance and professionalism, you are expected to act as a deterrent to prevent crime, and, to the extent of your jurisdiction, you will be there to address it when it happens.

 The duties involved in cybersecurity jobs may include inspecting networks for any potential cyber threat and monitoring data centers and software systems to seek out vulnerabilities that need to be corrected.
 You may be building firewalls for network infrastructures, looking for unusual behavior within a system, writing security policy and standard operating procedures for teams of professionals, designing automated security systems, and any other tasks.
 The specific duties of any given cybersecurity job come down to the needs and nature of the company you’re working for.
 Still, the tasks can generally be categorized under application security, information security, operational security, network security, or, in most cases, some combinations.